gixorian/LinuxScripts/README.md

 # Basic Software setup for new Linux Installs
-The script installs the following software using flatpak:
+The script installs the following software using flatpak: <br />
 * Discord
 * BitWarden
 * Google Chrome